Reading Time: 5 minutes

 Another consideration is that you can approach encashment with professional guidance to ensure your apportioned gains coincide with beneficial tax years.

-For instance, if there is a tax year where your income was lower, top-slicing could reduce your tax liability further by apportioning a share of the gain into that period where it will fall into a lower tax bracket.
-Offshore investment bonds that span several years may mean that top-slicing does not result in any higher or additional rate tax liabilities at all.
+For instance, if there is a tax year where your income was lower, top-slicing could reduce your tax liability further by apportioning a share of the gain into the period where it will fall into a lower tax bracket.
+Top-slicing may mean that offshore investment bonds held for several years do not result in any higher or additional-rate tax liabilities at all.

 You can also plan encashment or surrender dates around whole years of residency or non-residency to maximise available benefits.
-Although time apportionment relief works on the number of days resident in each jurisdiction, top-slicing refers to complete one-year periods.
+Although time apportionment relief works on the number of days resident in each jurisdiction, top-slicing refers to complete policy years or 12-month periods.

 By bringing forward or deferring encashment to fit into those parameters, it may be possible to optimise your tax efficiency.

-For more advice about the tax advantages of offshore investment bonds, claiming top-slicing or time apportionment relief, or incorporating other offshore investment products in your portfolio, please contact Chase Buchanan at your convenience.
+For more advice about the tax advantages of offshore investment bonds, claiming top-slicing or time apportionment relief, or incorporating other offshore investment products in your portfolio, please contact Chase Buchanan Private Wealth Management at your convenience.